French election 2017: Why is it important?

-Ms Le Pen has announced that she will stand down as leader of the National Front, which she has led since 2011, to concentrate on being a presidential candidate.
+A day after reaching the second round, Ms Le Pen stepped down as leader of the National Front, which she has led since 2011, to concentrate on the presidential race.

 The move is an apparent bid to broaden her appeal by creating artificial distance between her run for power and her party's hard-line policies.

 Will a new president spell the end of old politics?

 Quite possibly not.
 Because Emmanuel Macron has no MPs, and Marine Le Pen has only two.

 So to have any power to push through their proposals the next president will need their party to perform well in legislative elections on 11 and 18 June.

 Barely was Mr Macron's first-round success known before he announced plans for a majority in the New Assembly, made up of "new faces and new talents".
 Half of his candidates will be women - but his problem will be that none will be household names.

 So for both the shadow of cohabitation looms, in which parliament is under the control of another party.
 It raises the prospect of governing with the help of politicians from other parties.

 What are the battleground issues?